 EDUC 104 is part of Mini-Corps, a component of the California Master Plan for the education of migrant children.
 During the summer the California Mini-Corps program sponsors a Puppeteer Program and trains a select team of tutors as puppeteers assigned to multiple school districts in Migrant Regions that have requested these services.
-Students learn how to develop and conduct presentations on a variety of health and school connectedness related topics including drug prevention, dental hygiene, bullying, anti-smoking and self-esteem.
+Students learn how to develop and conduct presentations on a variety of health and school connectedness related topics including drug prevention, dental hygiene, bullying, anti-smoking and selfesteem.
 Working as student mentors and teacher assistants, students will relay their knowledge to migrant children in a classroom or migrant camp setting by performing puppetry.
 Course instructors will provide students with the necessary puppetry skills.
-Prerequisite: TB clearance required; Justice Department clearance required; experiential knowledge of the migrant lifestyle.
-EDUC 102 or equivalent.
-Puppetry applicants must be proficient in English, and have a high degree of proficiency in Spanish, Tagalog, Punjabi, or Hmong.
-Must have at least a 2.0 grade average.